Ab-initio energetics of graphite and multilayer graphene: stability of Bernal versus rhombohedral stacking: Finite number of layers

-As the number of layers increases, the energy of RG decreases, and it is always the lowest energy structure.
+As the number of layers increases, the energy of RG decreases relative to BG.
 In the bulk limit ($N \rightarrow \infty$), the difference is -0.023 meV/bulk-atom, favoring RG.
-This value corresponds to the slope of the blue line ($T=284$ K) in Fig.~\ref{fig:diff_vs_layers}, which shows the difference between BG and RG for different $N$ at 284 $K$ and 1010 K. At 1010 K, BG becomes more stable (for any number of layers), which is consistent with experiments.
+This value corresponds to the slope of the blue line ($T=284$ K) in Fig.~\ref{fig:diff_vs_layers}, which shows the difference between BG and RG for different $N$ at 284 $K$ and 1010 K. At 1010 K, BG is more stable (for any number of layers), which is consistent with experiments.
 For examples, graphite samples where X-ray diffraction showed presence of both BG and RG had to be heated up above 1300 $^\circ$C [\onlinecite{Laves1956}] or 1400 $^\circ$C [\onlinecite{Boehm1964}] to start transforming to BG.
 They changed completely to BG at about 2700-3000 $^\circ$C [\onlinecite{Boehm1964}].
 It is interesting to note that the difference in surface energy (the $y$-intercept) is about 0.08 meV/surface-atom (RG has larger surface energy than BG) at $T = 284$ K, but it essentially goes to 0 (-0.004 meV/surface-atom) at $T = 1010$ K.